About Kununurra in the Kimberley in Western Australia

 Lions Park Picnic

-Packsaddle Road, into the track behind the Information Bay.
-Here
+after Packsaddle Road, into the track behind the Information

-you will find a great spot to take photos of the dam, have a picnic
+Bay.
+Here you will find a great spot to take photos of the dam,

-or launch your boat.
-No swimming due to the presence of saltwater
+have a picnic or launch your boat.
+No swimming due to the presence

 Lake Kununurra